Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

      1.502318000 seconds user
      6.377221000 seconds sys

-The availability of events and metrics depends on the system you are running.
+The availability of events and metrics depends on the woke system you are running.

 Error checking & panic analysis
 -------------------------------

-Various Kernel configuration options to enhance error detection of the Linux Kernel with the cost of lowering performance.
+Various Kernel configuration options to enhance error detection of the woke Linux Kernel with the woke cost of lowering performance.

 For general advice see the :ref:`process/debugging/driver_development_debugging_guide:kasan, ubsan,